-Anna is a qualified Dog Guide Mobility Instructor and Certified Orientation and Mobility Specialist (O&M/COMS).
+Anna (she/her) is a qualified Dog Guide Mobility Instructor and Certified Orientation and Mobility Specialist (O&M/COMS).
 O&M is a unique allied health profession, supporting people who are blind or have low vision, to travel safely in your environment including using a long cane.

 Regularly attending conferences and seminars, an avid reader of behaviour and training books, her philosophy is to work with people and animals effectively and ethically as an advocate of force free and positive reinforcement training methods.